 Semi Dried Tomatoes Platter

-Take some shop-bought or home made semi dried tomatoes and serve with basil, cracked pepper and ev-olive oil.
+Take some shop-bought or home made semi dried tomatoes and serve with basil, cracked pepper and extra virgin olive oil.
 You can add black olives, chargrilled eggplant, capsicum and zucchini slices and/or artichoke hearts.

 Take one or more eggplants, slice lengthwise with skin still on, coat thinly with oil and fry or chargrill them until cooked.
 Layer them with sliced fetta or goat cheese, slices of tomato, black pepper and torn basil leaves.
 Finish with another slice of eggplant.
 Place the sandwiches on a baking tray, drizzle with olive oil and heat for 15 mins at 190C.
 Serve with a little more olive oil and basil.